gchumillas/clockodoro/README.md

 assets  -- Images, icons, etc. src     -- Source code files components -- Shareable components
-    app      -- App specific components (*)
+    app      -- App specific components [1]
   intl       -- Translations
   layouts    -- Page layouts
   libs       -- Libraries
-  pages      -- Pages (**)
+  pages      -- Pages [2]
-  providers  -- Providers (***)
+  providers  -- Providers [3]
   store      -- Redux store
   App.js     -- Entry point
 ```

-- (*) Some components can be reused in other applications, such as text fields, radio buttons, etc. And others don't.
+- [1] Some components can be reused in other applications, such as text fields, radio buttons, etc. And others don't.
 The `src/components/app` folder contains the components that are "app specific".
-- (**) A "page" is a special type of component used to present "pages".
+- [2] A "page" is a special type of component used to present "pages".
 These components are registered in the routing system (see [App.js](/src/App.js)).
-- (***) A "provider" is any function that submits or requests information from an asynchronous resource, such as the System Cache or an external API.
+- [3] A "provider" is any function that sends or gets information from an asynchronous resource, such as the System Cache or an external API.

 ## Relevant libraries